bjhaj/ZoomRTMS-Polygot/README.md

 3. Audio data processing:
    - Receives raw audio data
-   - Logs audio packets in base64 format
+   - Processes audio for real-time transcription
+   - Generates subtitles for meeting participants

-To test RTMS:
+To test the subtitling feature:
 1. Start a Zoom meeting
 2. Click the Apps option in the Zoom meeting
 3. Click on your installed Zoom App
-4. The app will automatically start RTMS
+4. The app will automatically start RTMS and begin displaying subtitles
-5. Audio data will be logged to your console in base64 format

-To stop RTMS:
+To stop RTMS and subtitling:
 1. Click the "Stop RTMS" button in the app, or
 2. End the meeting